MCP Workflow Guide for Product Managers

 Claude shows you interview summaries with sentiment and themes — no need to read every transcript.
 For deeper exploration:

-Step 5: Analyze Patterns
+Step 6: Analyze Patterns with Quantitative Data

 Once you have 5 or more completed interviews, ask for structured analysis:

-Step 6: Generate the Report
+Step 7: Generate the Report

 "Generate a research report and publish it so I can share with stakeholders"